-We all need to store our bikes somewhere when we're not riding them!
-And for our bike storage system to be a success we need to strike a balance between two things: security and practicality.
+We all need somewhere to store our bikes when we're not riding them!
+And for our bike storage solution to succeed, we've got to strike a balance between two things: security and practicality.

-And this is a really important balance.
-If we get it wrong we can ruin our home comforts, reduce the time we spend using our bikes, or even worse: lose our bikes to theft!
+If we get it wrong, we'll ruin our home comforts, spend less time on our bikes, or even worse: lose our bikes to theft!

-So our bikes should obviously be stored securely.
+So our bikes should be secure.
 But they should also be quick and easy to access (for the kids as well).
-They should create as little mess and dirt as possible.
+They should make as little mess and dirt as possible.
 And they shouldn't infringe too much on the other ways we use our spaces.

 It's a difficult balance to get right!
 So it's worth taking a good bit of time to consider our options.
-And the great thing is: these days, there are loads of storage solutions available to us...
+And the great thing is: these days, there are loads of bike storage ideas to consider...

-Floor stands, horizontal wall racks, vertical wall racks, ceiling racks, pulley systems, hooks, pedal shelves and free standing columns.
-There's a dizzying array of bicycle storage ideas.
+Floor stands, horizontal wall racks, vertical wall racks, ceiling racks, pulley systems, hooks, pedal shelves and freestanding columns.
+There is a dizzying array of bicycle storage ideas.
 And don't worry: I'll cover them all here.

 I have tried to concentrate on practical, real world solutions that you can buy in the shops for a reasonable price rather than the aspirational, far out ideas you might see on Pinterest!

 Most of these ideas will work in apartments, houses, garages, yards and sheds.
 However, I've got a separate page for the bike sheds themselves.
 And if you use them outside, I recommend you combine them with a durable bike cover.

 There are five main types of bike storage:

 And I'd urge you to read through them all because you might find something that works perfectly for your space that you never knew existed!